 For example, students may be tempted to cheat by searching for test answers online.
 If teachers draw questions from online test banks, the answers to those questions also exist somewhere online.
 Without any form of accountability, students can cheat consequence-free.

-Even when students don’t have ulterior motives for off-topic browsing, distracted students impede learning.
+Distracted students impede learning even when students don’t have ulterior motives for off-topic browsing.
 Thanks to how technology has changed education, this is more likely than ever before.
 This is an issue even for more disciplined students.
 After all, professionals in the workplace struggle to focus during Zoom calls, and many students have to contend with busy households in the background.

 The Solution: Remote Device Management in Education